 1. Complete Your Continuing Education Courses

-In most states, your LVN license is valid for two years, at which point you will need to renew.
-The most basic renewal requirement is to complete 24 hours of continuing education courses that relate to the field of nursing.
+In most states, your LVN license is valid for two years.
+After that, you will need to renew.
+The most common renewal requirement is to complete 24 hours of continuing education courses that relate to the field of nursing.
 You can find these courses offered through most local community colleges.

 2. Submit to a Criminal Background Check